 For any further enquiries not addressed in the access arrangement guidance note please email firstname.lastname@example.org

-Students who feel that their performance in the examination has been adversely affected by illness or other special circumstances may have these factors taken into account during the results determination process.
-Any applications for special consideration should be submitted in writing to our Senior Assessment Manager as soon as possible after the examination, for receipt two weeks after the date of the examination at the latest.
+Students who feel that their performance in the examination has been adversely affected by illness or other circumstances may apply to have these factors taken into consideration during the results determination process.
+Any applications for special consideration should be submitted in writing to email@example.com as soon as possible; all applications must be received within two weeks from the date of the exam.

 The following documents, for Professional Level and Advanced Level candidates, contain important information regarding the administration of ICAEW assessments.
 You must read these instructions carefully to ensure you are fully familiar with our processes and procedures before your attempt your assessment(s).